Building future-ready youth through practical learning and knowledge exchange

 The global workforce is being reshaped by powerful forces: rapid technological innovation, shifting economic dynamics, demographic change,...

-Working on real problems, building prototypes, and collaborating with professionals.
-These experiences promote problem-solving, decision-making, and creative thinking.
-These are the traits that build not just employability but long-term leadership.

-According to a report by the World Economic Forum, more than 50% of all employees globally will need reskilling by 2027, as adoption of technology continues to grow.
+According to a report, more than 50% of all employees globally will need reskilling by 2027, as adoption of technology continues to grow.
 This trend will only intensify.
 It means that today’s graduates will need to continuously update their capabilities throughout their careers.

 That’s where experiential learning offers lasting value.
 It builds the habits of curiosity, adaptability, and learning agility.
 When young professionals are trained in environments where change is the norm, where they troubleshoot, experiment, and work across domains, they become comfortable navigating uncertainty.
 And that is perhaps the most important skill of all.